Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 window closing or inactivity, select the "Keep me logged in" check-box before clicking the ***Log In*** button.
-Note that this setting is specific to each individual computer you are logging-in from, and that it will be reset when you explicitly log-out with the log-out link (described in more detail in section 3.3).
+Note that this setting is specific to each individual computer you are logging-in from, and that it will be reset when you explicitly log-out with the [log-out link](#global-navigation).

 If for any reason you are unable to login with the provided username/password combination, and error message will be displayed.
 If